Life after reliable energy

 Also, there won’t be an economy for the kinds of services they are used to deliver anymore.
 Anything wonky – gone.
 Anything ethereal – gone.
 Who will pay for it?

 So, city dwellers are in a rough corner now.
 Just like city dwellers always are when the normal structures of society break down.
 They need everything from outside the city but transport is unobtainable.
 Food will be high on the list.
-Most city dwellers would have problems to provide the minimum amount of calories needed for physical survival.
+Most city dwellers would have problems providing the minimum amount of calories needed for physical survival.

 How many of us would die?

 Fossil energy started to make its victory race around the world about 350 years ago.
-It was a time of the age of discovery, the age of enlightenment and the industrial revolution.
+It was a time of the Age of Discovery, the Age of Enlightenment, and the Industrial Revolution.
 Those three paradigm changes started to blend into the most important advance in human civilization ever.

 Those changes created extraordinary turmoil and mayhem.
 But they also lifted a sizeable part of the world’s population out of the most abject of poverties.
 Look back just 500 years.
-The vast majority of any population lived in absolute destitution and squalor.
+The vast majority of the population lived in absolute destitution and squalor.

 Today, even those without a job live better lives than the kings of the age.
 In developed countries at least.
 Without fossil fuels, this could not have happened.